 - Develop an awareness of the career and graduate school opportunities available in the field of accounting, especially the requirements for the CPA, CMA, and CIA designations

-The John F. Welch College of Business offers innovative programs that emphasize an active approach to learning through our experiential learning opportunities.
+The Jack Welch College of Business offers innovative programs that emphasize an active approach to learning through our experiential learning opportunities.
 These programs provide you with the opportunity to utilize your business knowledge, analytical skills, and technological competencies in a business environment.
 The program also assists you in assessing career goals and provides you additional preparation for entry into the business environment.
 Participation allows you the opportunity to build your resume, practice networking, and develop organizational, communication, and time management skills.